All new and returning musicians who are interested in participating in the Jazz Ensemble must audition. Jazz auditions will be held in person.

 - Bassists: please prepare to walk bass lines for both tune selections.

 - Drummers: please prepare to sing the melody of your two selections, paying close attention to the rhythm.
 Drummers will perform their two selections with the Director, demonstrating accompaniment skills while performing with the Director.
 Drummers will also solo on the song form by trading fours and/or eights as requested by the Director.

 - Vocalists: please prepare the lyrics for your selections.
 If your selection (e.g., a Charlie Parker composition) does not have lyrics, please scat the melody.
 If you have experience with scat improvisation, the Director will ask you to improvise.
 You may use a lyric sheet during your audition.

 - Rosters for the ensemble will be emailed to auditionees and posted outside the Music Department Main Office (Goodspeed Hall, Room 309) and in the Logan Center for the Arts, on the Music Department Performance Program bulletin board (outside Room 214).

-- Arrive early in order to be on time for your appointment.
-Each director has a very large number of auditions to hear, and needs to keep on schedule.
+- Please arrive early!
+Each director has a very large number of auditions to hear and needs to keep on schedule.

 - Guitarists and bassists: there will be an amp with a cable at the audition.
-Please arrive early to your audition so you can tune your instruments and be ready to play.
+Please arrive to your audition with your instrument out of its case and tuned, ready to play.

-- Pianists: there will be a piano for you to use.
+- Pianists: there will be a piano for you.

-- Drummers: There will be a drum kit for you to use.
+- Drummers: There will be a drum kit with cymbals for you to use.
 Please bring your sticks and brushes.

-- Warm up thoroughly before the audition.
-Practice rooms on the lower level of the Logan Center for the Arts (915 E. 60th Street) will be available for this purpose during the entire audition period.
+- All auditionees should warm up thoroughly before the audition.
+Practice rooms on the lower level of the Logan Center for the Arts (915 E. 60th Street) will be available for this purpose on the audition day.